Common Server Issues and How to Fix Them

 How to Fix It:

-- Upgrade Server Resources: Increase RAM, CPU, or storage capacity to handle higher traffic.
+- Upgrade Server Resources: Increase CPU, RAM, or storage capacity to handle higher traffic loads.

 3. Security Vulnerabilities